j-c-williams/2450GroupD/Milestone 5/README.md

 1. **Opening a File**:

    - Click the "Open File" button to browse and select a BasicML program file.
+   - The program supports both 4-digt (legacy) and 6-digit instruction formats.
+Legacy files are automatically converted to 6-digit format during loading, ensuring compatibility.
+Detailed logs notify users about the conversion process
    - The selected file path will be displayed, and the program will be loaded into memory.

 2. **Running the Program**: